 We embrace a 12-step, abstinence-based approach to recovery.
 Clients are encouraged to participate in self-help groups that they can continue to attend after treatment as a means of support in recovery.
 These may include 12-step groups such as Alcoholics Anonymous, Narcotics Anonymous and Emotions Anonymous.

 At our treatment center in Pennsylvania, we also offer 12-step alternatives like Refuge Recovery, a nontheistic, Buddhist approach to recovery and SMART Recovery.
 Refuge Recovery offers a systematic practice and process to help people move beyond the suffering caused by the cravings that characterize addictions.
 Core components of this approach include compassion and meditation.
 SMART Recovery are secular support groups that center around: motivation to change, refusing to act on urges and triggers, managing life’s problems without substances, and developing a positive, balanced, and healthy lifestyle.

-A core concept of all 12-step programs is a deep-seeded belief in the efficacy of peers helping peers.
+A core concept of all 12-step programs is a strong belief in the efficacy of peers helping peers.
 The connection to a higher power doesn’t necessarily have to be religion.
 These programs are based on the philosophy that sharing common problems in a safe, supportive setting helps spur recovery.
 Clients are typically introduced to self-help groups while in rehab, which results in better attendance at meetings post-discharge.

 Alcoholics Anonymous (AA) was founded in 1935 by New York stockbroker William Griffith Wilson (Bill W.) and physician Dr. Robert Holbrook Smith (Dr. Bob).
 AA is the model for many modern-day self-help groups.
 In addition to AA, other well-known addiction- or behavioral-related recovery support groups include Narcotics Anonymous, Codependents Anonymous, SMART Recovery, Refuge Recovery, Celebrate Recovery, Eating Disorders Anonymous and Sex Addicts Anonymous.
 Evidence shows sharing common experiences helps peer group participants positively influence each other’s behaviors.